yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/concurrency-control.md

 ### Versioning and Upgrades

-This feature is upgrade and downgrade safe.
 When turning `enable_wait_queues` on/off, or during rolling restarts across versions with the flag “on” in the higher version, if some nodes have wait-on-conflict behavior enabled and some don’t, users will experience mixed (but still correct) behavior.
 A mix of both fail-on-conflict and wait-on-conflict traffic will result in the following additional YSQL specific semantics -

 1. If a transaction using fail-on-conflict sees transactions that have written conflicting intents -
     1. If there is even 1 conflicting transaction that uses wait-on-conflict, abort the requesting transaction